Stanton Foundation: Canine Welfare

 The Foundation's support for canine health and welfare includes both research and traditional grant programs to promote the welfare of dogs and strengthen the human/dog bond.
 The Foundation is pragmatic in its orientation and strives to approach the question of, "What is good for the dog?" without preconception.
-The Foundation has several open application programs in this area.
+This mission statement has led The Foundation to fund pioneering research in Veterinary Spectrum of Care with the goal of allowing animals across the country to receive reliable care at any price.The Foundation has several open application programs in this area.

-Major grants and programs include the Center for Shelter Dogs at Cummings School of Veterinary Medicine, and a professorship in canine health and welfare at Ohio State College of Veterinary Medicine.
+Major grants and programs include the Center for Shelter Dogs at Cummings School of Veterinary Medicine, and a professorship in canine health and welfare at Ohio State College of Veterinary Medicine as well as the Frank Stanton Veterinary Spectrum of Care clinic.
 The Foundation also funds post doctoral research fellows at Duke's Center for Canine Cognition and other research and academic institutions, both in the US and abroad.

 Its open application programs include support for the establishment of K9 units in local police departments, the creation of dog parks in Massachusetts communities, and acquisition of mobile adoption vans.